A sample of 25 radio galaxies with highly unusual radio morphologies, selected from the LoTSS-DR2 survey at 144 MHz: Discussion and conclusions

 In conclusion, the present work should be viewed as a step towards gaining {\it insight from outliers} which should facilitate refinement of the theoretical models of extragalactic radio sources.
-In this endeavour, much further progress can be expected from a systematic and comprehensive scrutiny of the radio images in forthcoming releases of the LOFAR survey and from other future radio imaging surveys at low radio frequencies and also in the optical domain.
+We have initiated efforts towards radio spectral mapping of these sources, which would enable tracing and modelling of their evolutionary histories.
+Further progress can also be expected from a systematic and comprehensive scrutiny of the radio images in forthcoming releases of the LOFAR survey.